trezor/trezor-firmware/core/tools/README.md

 `headertool` and `combine_firmware` live here, more may be moved or added.

-One additional tool is `layout_parser`, which is used to extract memory layout information from a model `.h` file.
+Additional tools are `layout_parser`, which is used to extract memory layout information from a model `.h` file, and related tool `lsgen` to generate linker script files from the model `.h`.

 ### `alloc.py`